lucidrains/HS-TasNet/README.md

 $ uv run train.py
 ```

+For distributed training, you just need to run `accelerate config` first, courtesy of [`accelerate` from 🤗](https://huggingface.co/docs/accelerate/en/index) but single machine is fine too

 ## Experiment tracking

 To enable online experiment monitoring / tracking, you need to have `wandb` installed and logged in